 Our Committee publishes an electronic newsletter every quarter.
 Each newsletter addresses a particular theme relevant to commercial and business litigation, with articles by leading lawyers, judges, and academics.
 Articles contain information, analysis, and strategies for both new and seasoned practitioners and are prepared in an easy-to-read magazine style.

-The subject of our Fall 2018 Newsletter is Expert Witnesses in Commercial Litigation.
+The subject of our Winter 2019 Newsletter is White Collar Criminal Issues Arising in Commercial Cases.
 Please take a look here.

 Upcoming newsletter subjects and submission deadlines are as follows:

 - Spring 2019: Cross-Border Commercial Litigation.
 The article submission deadline was March 1, 2019.

 - Summer 2019: Pre-Trial Motions and Discovery in Commercial Cases.
 The article submission deadline is June 1, 2019.

 - Fall 2019: Insurance Litigation.
 The article submission deadline is September 1, 2019.

 If you are interested in contributing an article for a future issue of our newsletter, please contact our newsletter editor-in-chief, Marc J. Zucker.

 Information and registration links on upcoming programs, including roundtables, CLE seminars and webinars, and Section meetings can generally be found on the Announcements page.
 Some upcoming programs:

 - Section of Litigation (and Solo, Small Firm and General Practice Division) CLE Conference: Wednesday, May 1, 2019 to Friday, May 3, 2019 in New York City, NY

 Another valuable resource for our members is our website.
 Please check out the content available on our other Committee webpages, including articles, Practice Points (PPs), programs and materials, and information about our subcommittees and how to participate in the Committee.
 If you are interested in submitting content to our website, please reach out to our website editor-in-chief, Charles W. Stotter.